Costs & Financial Aid

 |Washington State University Global Campus, Social Sciences

 $567/credit for non-residents

 |Arizona State University Online, Interdisciplinary Studies

-In addition to instructional costs, students pay other required fees each quarter.
-These include a registration fee, technology fee and other charges.
+In addition to instructional costs, students pay other required fees each quarter, including registration, technology and U-PASS fees.

 All course fees are due by the third Friday of the quarter.
 Costs for textbooks and other course materials are extra.